moejolloy/de-terrific-totes-project/README.md

 ## Project Summary

-A data platform that extracts data from an operational database, archives it in a data lake, and makes it availabale in a remodelled OLAP data warehouse.
+A data platform that extracts data from an operational database, archives it in a data lake, and makes it available in a remodelled OLAP data warehouse.

 ---